Reviews You Can Rely On

 Choose a Weight Appropriate to the Activity

 Choose lightweight fabric for any of the tops we reviewed if you want something that'll breathe easier.
-Short-sleeve options are also available sometimes, as are zip necks, which offer more ventilation.
+Short sleeve options are also available sometimes, along with zip necks, both of which offer more ventilation.
 If you run hot, lightweight fabric is the way to go, but if you get cold easily, opt for mid-heavyweight construction.

 The open grid pattern of the Ridge Merino Convict allows air to permeate the layer and wick away moisture while the Polartec Power Wool traps essential body heat.